lcrawlab/ashapesampler/README.md

 ## R Package Installation

+Package will appear eventually on CRAN, at which time one can download the package there.

-To install the package, we recommend using the remotes package by running the command:
+To install the package from github, we recommend using the remotes package by running the command:

 	remotes::install_github('lcrawlab/ashapesampler')